-TSC Health services will continue to follow the Centers for Disease Control (CDC), Indiana State Department of Health (ISDH) and local health department recommendations and guidelines pertaining to recognizing risk factors, symptoms and other information related to the Coronavirus.
+TSC administration and health services will consider the Centers for Disease Control (CDC), Indiana State Department of Health (ISDH), and local health department recommendations and guidelines related to COVID-19 when making decisions for school plans and protocols pertaining to COVID-19.

 - TSC Health Services Newsletter - January 2021

 - Boletín de TSC Health Services, enero de 2021

 - TSC Health Services Newsletter - November 19, 2020

 - Boletín de TSC Health Services - 19 de noviembre de 2020